v0lta/Listen-attend-and-spell/README.md

 you could take a look at my thesis text: https://github.com/v0lta/masterThesis/blob/master/thesis.pdf

-And plase consider using the tensorflow default attention code instead of this project:
+And please consider using the tensorflow default attention code instead of this project:
-The relevants part of the new Tensorflow 1.0 API are: https://www.tensorflow.org/api_docs/python/tf/contrib/seq2seq
+The relevant part of the new Tensorflow 1.0 API are: https://www.tensorflow.org/api_docs/python/tf/contrib/seq2seq

 My code is not yet using the default code, because it became avalable towards the end of my thesis